From veering triangulations to link spaces and back again: The link space

-For the remainder of the paper we require all rectangles $R \from (0, 1)^2 \to \calL(\alpha)$ to send oriented segments in the positive $y$--direction ($x$--direction) to oriented segments of $\calF^\alpha$ ($\calF_\alpha$).
+For the remainder of the paper we require all rectangles $R \from (0, 1)^2 \to \link(\calV)$ to send oriented segments in the positive $y$--direction ($x$--direction) to oriented segments of $F^\calV$ ($F_\calV$).

-\begin{lemma} With the choice of orientations of $\calF^\alpha$ and $\calF_\alpha$ as above we have the following.
-An edge $e \in \cover{\calT}$ is red if and only if its edge rectangle $R(e)$ has ideal points in its northeast and southwest corners. \end{lemma}
+\begin{lemma} With the choice of orientations of $F^\calV$ and $F_\calV$ as above we have the following.
+An edge $e \in \cover{\calV}$ is red if and only if the northeast and southwest corners of $\rect(e)$ are ideal. \end{lemma}

-\begin{proof} We refer to the proof of \reflem{EdgeRectangle}, where $e$ was assumed to be red.
+\begin{proof} We refer to the proof of \reflem{EdgeRect}, where $e$ was assumed to be red.
 With notation as in that lemma, we have that